What Is Technical SEO?

 - Reinstate pages that were accidentally deleted

-- Redirect older posts with backlinks to other relevant pages on your site
+- Redirect old pages you no longer want to other relevant pages on your site

-After fixing your broken pages, you need to remove or update any internal links that point to your newly deleted or redirected pages.
+After fixing your broken pages, you need to remove or update any internal links that point to your old pages.

 To do that, go back to the “Issues” tab.
 And search for “internal links.”
 The tool will show you if you have broken internal links.